New Student FAQs

 College Algebra is considered to be a lower math than Pre-calculus and therefore will not carry credit toward graduation and will be considered excess credit.

 Why am I not registered for General Physics I if it is part of my requirements?

 If you place in Pre-calculus or higher as determined by the placement assessment, you will be registered for General Physics I and its lab.
 If you placed below Pre-calculus, you will be registered for an alternate required course.

 My schedule does not show any Engineering courses.
 Why?

 If you placed in College Algebra or higher as determined by the placement assessment, you will be registered for ENGR 1301: Engineering Practices, Graphics, and Designs.
 If you placed below College Algebra (i.e. Algebra Skills or Computation and Algebra skills), you will be registered for an alternate required course.

 I thought I needed to take CHEM 1201: General Chemistry I in my first semester.
 Why aren’t I registered for it?

-In order to take General Chemistry I, you must have a math score outlined by the School of Natural Sciences.
-If you did not receive the minimum score on your math placement assessment, you will be registered for an alternate course in place of General Chemistry I.
+In order to take General Chemistry I, you must have a specific math assessment score.
+If you did not receive that minimum score, you will be registered for an alternate course based on your assessment.